 We had plans to take off this morning for the Missouri border.
 I jumped out of bed early, did some laundry and putzed around.
 When it was 10 a.m. and we were just getting to breakfast, we came to the brilliant conclusion that we were still half hungover, we hadn’t stopped since Charlottesville, Va., and we could probably use a rest day to get our bikes and bodies back in condition.

 The day proved profitable for me.
 Returning to the bike shop we’d visited the day before, I learned that when I swapped my double chainring for a triple before the trip, I should have installed a new front derailleur.
+Never occurred to me, even as I jammed my chain on some shifts.
 He happened to have one, showed me how to install it, and now I can efficiently use all three chainrings.

 Finishing with my bike, I went back in the motel room to find Bruce in the bathroom with the Cannondale trussed up by bungee cords stretched over the shower stall door frame to give it a good cleaning.
 Very strange looking.

 Time magazine’s cover asks, “And for Vice President, Why Not a Woman?”
 The cover pictures New York Congresswoman Geraldine Ferraro and San Francisco Mayor Dianne Feinstein

 (Ferraro did run as VP in 1984 and

 Feinstein was elected to US Senate).

 We were sitting in the Big Bear Restaurant at around 11 a.m. when we realized we would never get out of town before 1, and therefore would have a difficult time making St. Gen that day.
 We still had errands to run, so we decided to stay the day and take a break.
 That way, we could run all our errands and get our bikes clean.
 Which they really needed.